GRIT: The Power of Passion and Perseverance – Book Review

 Explore your interests until eventually one of them becomes your passion.

 Practice means showing up and getting to work, hammering away, and seeking to improve at your craft day after day, week after week, month after month, and year and year.

 Anders Ericsson has spent his career studying how experts become great at what they do.

 According to Ericsson’s research, it takes an average of ten thousand hours, roughly ten years, of practice to become a master at something.

-Logging ten thousand hours of practice isn’t all you need to do to become an expert atwhat you do.
-You need Deliberate Practice.
+Logging ten thousand hours of practice isn’t all you need to do to become an expert at what you do.

-Deliberate Practice means focusing more on what you’re doing wrongversus what you’re doing right and seeking to strengthen all the areas whereyou struggle.
+Deliberate Practice means focusing more on what you’re doing wrong versus what you’re doing right and seeking to strengthen all the areas where you struggle.